pamu/AkkaDynoDB/README.md

 4. Message Driven (Communicate by sending messages i.e core to distribution)

 Please read [Reactive Manifesto](http://www.reactivemanifesto.org/) to know about what is to be reactive.

+_**Akka**_ as mentioned here [akka.io](http://akka.io) is a toolkit and runtime for building

+1. Highly Concurrent

+2. Distributed

+3. Resilient

+4. Message-Driven

+application on JVM (Java Virtual Machine)